Nullset14/DistributedSystems/README.md

 * **Implementation** - We should implement a decentralized algorithm to handle failures correctly.
 This means that we should not implement a centralized algorithm.
 This also means that we should not implement any variation of a centralized algorithm that randomly picks a central node as this result in killing the AVD which was selected as the sequencer. [*ISIS Algorithm*](https://courses.engr.illinois.edu/cs425/fa2013/L7.fa13.ppt) has been chosen to meet the criteria of the requirements.

+# Simple Distributed Hash Table(Dht)

+* **Features** - ID space partioning, Ring-based routing and Node joins.
+Keys were generated using SHA-1 hash.

+# Simple Dynamo

+* **Assumptions**
+  * Atmost one node failure at a give time
+  * Failures are temporary
+  * Every Node can know every other node

+* **Features** - Partioning, Replication and Failure Handling using Chain replication.

 ## Authors

 * [**Steve Ko**](https://nsr.cse.buffalo.edu/?page_id=272) - *Initial author*